opiopan/fsmapper/README.md

 The above functions are configuread flexibly by writing a Lua scrip.

-## Building fsmapper
+## How to build
 1. **Requirements**<br>
+Make sure that the following softwares are installed in advance.
-Visual Studio 2019 or later must be installed.
+    - Visual Studio 2019 or later
+    - Flight Simulator 2020 SDK

 2. **Downloading Source Codes**<br>
     ```shell